-The EK-86 largely operates without needing any maintenance.
+The EK-86 and its measurement sensors largely operate without needing any maintenance.
 The recalibration dates for the pressure sensor that is used (see Appendix C-4 and the EK-86 approval certificate) should be noted.

 7.1 Battery replacement